MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 These registry keys get created when an Office app is launched, so it's ok if they reappear after you delete the data underneath them.

 ### Configure Outlook behavior on Office 365 ProPlus
-The following registry values must to be set to correctly configure Outlook behavior on Office 365 ProPlus.
+The following registry values must be set to correctly configure Outlook behavior on Office 365 ProPlus.
 The type for these registry values is REG_DWORD and the values should be set to 1.

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\AutoDiscover\EnableOffice365ConfigService <br/>
   **Description:** This is needed so that the correct mailbox settings may be retrieved in this specific environment without calling a worldwide service to retrieve mailbox settings.
 If you're using Version 1805 or later of Office 365 ProPlus you don't need to set this registry setting. <br/>